 My research focuses on collective intelligence: how groups of agents can act smart together.
 I model collective decision making, opinion formation, social influence, and social network phenomena, using formal tools from logic, artificial intelligence, social network theory, social epistemology, and social choice theory.
 I am also interested in modal logics, graph theory, social psychology, formal learning theory, philosophy of science, self-reference problems, and limitative results in logic.

-I am a postdoctoral researcher in epistemic logic and social epistemology at the Department of Philosophy of the University of Bayreuth (Germany), as a member of the project “From Shared Evidence to Group Attitudes” led by Olivier Roy.
+I have been in Groningen since September 2020.
+Before my current position, I was a postdoctoral researcher in epistemic logic and social epistemology at the Department of Philosophy of the University of Bayreuth (Germany), as a member of the project “From Shared Evidence to Group Attitudes” led by Olivier Roy.

 My PhD thesis, Dynamics Logics of Networks: Information Flow and the Spread of Opinion, applies logical tools to collective behavior and diffusion in social networks.
 It was written under the supervision of Johan van Benthem and Sonja Smets at the Institute for Logic, Language and Computation (ILLC), University of Amsterdam.
 The thesis focuses on information and opinion dynamics in social contexts.

-The first half introduces logical modeling of social phenomena involving correlated opinions in groups, such as informational cascades (see my paper) and pluralistic ignorance (see my paper).
+The first half introduces logical modelling of social phenomena involving correlated opinions in groups, such as informational cascades (see my paper) and pluralistic ignorance (see my paper).
 For an informal introduction to my work on collective failures, see this interview for the newspaper Trouw (in Dutch).

-Before my PhD in Amsterdam, I worked as a Teaching Assistant in Logic at the Philosophy Department of the University of Geneva where I obtained my MA in Philosophy under the supervision of Pascal Engel, Fabrice Correia and Kevin Mulligan.
+Before my PhD in Amsterdam, I worked as a Teaching Assistant in Logic at the Philosophy Department of the University of Geneva where I obtained my MA under the supervision of Pascal Engel, Fabrice Correia and Kevin Mulligan.